1earning-R/Getting_Cleaning_Data_CourseProject/CodeBook.md

 *The following is a summary of the processing performed by [Reyes-Ortiz et. al](http://archive.ics.uci.edu/ml/datasets/human+activity+recognition+using+smartphones).
 Follow link for more information.*

-The measurements in the raw data were obtained using the methods outlined in the README file.
+The measurements in the raw data were obtained using the methods outlined in [README.md](https://github.com/1earning-R/Getting_Cleaning_Data_CourseProject/blob/master/README.md).
 The accelerometer (denoted **Acc** in the data) and gyroscope (denoted **Gyro** in the data) sensors each collected measurements along three spatial axes, labeled with standard notation **X**, **Y**, and **Z**.
 The accelerometer measured acceleration in units of g (9.8 meters/sec^2^), and the gyroscope measured angular velocity in units of radians/sec.
 These measurements were filtered by frequency to reduce noise in the data.

 The accelerometer measurements were further filtered to divide the measurement into acceleration due to **Gravity**, frequencies below 0.3 Hz, and acceleration due to the motion of the volunteer (denoted as **Body** in the data).
 The gyroscope measurements were assumed not to have a gravitational component.